 Popular Road to Hana Stops

 2. Twin Falls: Small bio-diverse farm that has two small Road to Hana waterfalls and some walking trails.
-This was our first stop and we were slightly disappointed about having to pay $10 for parking.
+This was our first stop, but we were slightly disappointed about having to pay $10 for parking.

 13. Ke’anae Peninsula Viewpoint: The first of many epic viewpoints to stop at on Hana Highway in Maui!